 The APS Psychological Science and Entrepreneurship Poster Award is intended to stimulate research in entrepreneurship, defined as the capacity and willingness to develop, organize, and manage a business venture, along with its risks, in the pursuit of opportunity and innovation.
+Offered for the second consecutive year in 2021, the award is backed by the generous support of the Ewing Marion Kauffman Foundation.
 The 2021 winners, who each received a $1,500 award, briefly describe their work below.

 Blackhawke Behavior Science, USA